lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In order to avoid potentially high delay in the downlink transmission of a fragmented SCHC Packet, the SCHC Fragment receiver may perform an uplink transmission as soon as possible after reception of a SCHC Fragment that is not the last one.
-Such uplink transmission may be triggered by the L2 (e.g. an L2 ACK sent in response to a SCHC Fragment encapsulated in a L2 PDU that requires an L2 ACK) or it may be triggered from an upper layer.
+Such uplink transmission may be triggered by the L2 (e.g., an L2 ACK sent in response to a SCHC Fragment encapsulated in a L2 PDU that requires an L2 ACK) or it may be triggered from an upper layer.

 * the following parameters need to be addressed in documents other than this one but not necessarily in